-Anger at Greece's failure to meet fiscal targets that are a condition for its international bailout is nearing breaking point in Berlin and other European capitals, with senior politicians now talking openly about the possibility of Athens exiting the euro zone.
+Anger at Greece's failure to meet fiscal targets that are a condition for its international bailout is nearing breaking point in Germany and the Netherlands, with senior politicians talking openly about a possible Greek exit from the euro zone.

-Horst Seehofer, the head of the Bavarian Christian Social Union (CSU), was the first prominent figure in Germany to suggest publicly that Greece might eventually be forced to leave the 17-nation single currency bloc in an interview in the Bild newspaper on Wednesday.
+Horst Seehofer, head of the Bavarian Christian Social Union (CSU), was the first prominent German figure to suggest openly that Greece might eventually be forced to leave the 17-nation single currency bloc in an interview in the Bild newspaper on Wednesday.

-And the Dutch prime minister said in a proposal published on Wednesday that fiscal violators who refused to give up sovereignty over their budgets to a new European discipline czar should leave the bloc.
+Dutch Prime Minister Mark Rutte said in a proposal published on Wednesday that fiscal violators who refused to give up sovereignty over their budgets to a new European discipline czar should leave the bloc.

 Countries which are not prepared to be placed under administratorship can choose to use the possibility to leave the euro zone, Rutte said.
 The country's finance minister said that both Germany and Finland supported the initiative.

-The troika inspectors are due to return to Athens next week, but their abrupt departure has reinforced the feeling in northern Europe that Greece's government is simply unwilling to take the draconian steps required to meet the conditions of the 110 billion euro bailout they sealed in May 2010.
+The troika inspectors are due to return to Athens next week, but their abrupt departure has reinforced a widespread feeling in northern Europe that Greece's government is simply unwilling to take the draconian steps required to meet the conditions of the 110 billion euro bailout they sealed in May 2010.

-A debate about a second program for Greece is, in view of the difficulties in the current program for Greece -- paying out the next tranche - very premature, Schaeuble told parliament in a speech on Thursday.
+A debate about a second program for Greece is, in view of the difficulties in the current program for Greece -- paying out the next tranche - very premature, Schaeuble told parliament in a speech.

 German Chancellor Angela Merkel rebuffed talk of a Greek exit earlier this week, warning of a dangerous domino effect were the bloc's weakest member to leave.